Oreo Cheesecake Bites

 - whipped cream and sprinkles, optional garnishes

-- Heat oven to 325° F. Line 13" x 9" pan with foil, with ends of foil extending over sides, and set aside.
+- Heat oven to 325° F. Line a 13" x 9" pan with foil, with ends of foil extending over sides, and set aside.

 - In food processor, pulse 30 of the Oreos (use the whole cookie) until finely ground.
 Drizzle in melted butter and blitz a few times to evenly combine.
 Press onto bottom of prepared pan.